 After handling thousands of equally fearful patients, the surgeon and assisting staff at a reputable LASIK clinic are well trained and well experienced in handling and minimizing fear, so this is one of those experiences in life when the smart thing to do is just go with the flow.
 A bit like taking injections, when you are afraid of needles.
 In expert hands, the prick of a needle is barely felt, and you come away afterwards wondering why you spent so many agonizing hours worrying yourself into a frazzle in the first place.

 Fear #2: You Will Surely Feel Some Pain

 This is the second fear that paralyses people into deciding not to go through with LASIK surgery.
 If you’re indeed a candidate for LASIK, you are highly encouraged to read first-hand experience reports from people who have already gone through the procedure.
-It is one thing for the clinic staff to assure you that the process is painless because of the anaesthetic drops that completely numb your eyes.
+It is one thing for the clinic staff to assure you that the process is painless because of the anesthetic drops that completely numb your eyes.
 A tiny voice of fear still lingers afterwards that make you wonder if you’re possibly the exception to the rule.
 However, reading as many patient testimonials as you can, will soon make it very plain that other people with equal amount of worries and low pain thresholds felt nothing during the surgery.
 And neither will you.